-Table 1 shows the climatological area averages of root mean square differences between monthly means of $-\frac{1}{g\rho_w}\nabla_f \cdot \overline{VIMF}$ and both $\overline{MC}$ and the convergence of vertically integrated moisture as computed by us.
-It can be seen there that the largest error comes from the comparison of $\overline{MC}$ with $-\frac{1}{g\rho_w}\nabla_f \cdot \overline{VIMF}$ , i.e. purely from the evaluation of divergence.
-The other root mean square errors in Table 1 are between quantities in which the divergence is computed by us as in Eq.
-17 (see below) and therefore include only errors due to time or vertical resolution of that data.
+Table 1 shows the climatological area averages of root-mean-square differences between monthly means of $-(1/g\rho_w)\nabla_f \cdot \overline{\text{VIMF}}$ and both $\overline{\text{MC}}$ and the convergence of vertically integrated moisture as computed by us.
+These are all for the 1.5° grid.
+It can be seen there that the largest error comes from the comparison of \overline{MC} with $-(1/g\rho_w)\nabla_f \cdot \overline{\text{VIMF}}$: that is, purely from the evaluation of divergence.
+The other root-mean-square errors in Table 1 are between quantities in which for both the divergence is computed by us as in Eq.
+(17) (see below) and therefore include only errors due to time or vertical resolution of that data.
 These are smaller than the error introduced by the divergence evaluation.
-This error introduced by the evaluation of divergence is, alas, irreducible.
+This error can be made smaller by applying the finite difference divergence operator to data closer to the actual model resolution but not entirely removed.
+It should be recalled that moisture convergence is never actually computed during integration of the model, so it is not clear what the actual truth is and some level of disagreement has to accepted.
 The issue then becomes the extent to which it impacts any analysis of interest, a matter we address later.

-2) Error introduced from using time resolution of archived data where the '6' subscript indicates that this is evaluated using 6-hourly data for $\mathbf{u}$ , q and p.
-In this 260 case errors are introduced both by the reduced time resolution of the data and by the vertical 261 integration being performed by us (on 26 levels) rather than by ECMWF in a way presumably 262 consistent with the model numerics.
-Quantitatively, the root mean square differences between the various diagnostic estimates of climatological MC and the actual ERA-I reported values 264 are given in Table 2.
-There it can be seen, by comparison to Table 1, that $\overline{\overline{MC}}$ is actually 265 closer to the divergence of our vertically integrated moisture flux than it is to the divergence of 266 the ERA-I reported vertically integrated moisture flux.
-This is something we cannot explain 267 though it implies compensating errors in our computation of divergence and vertical integrals.
-268 Despite this nagging issue, Figure 3 shows that, apart from a hint of systematic error near 269 the ITCZ, the errors from time resolution and vertical integration appear randomly scattered 270 around the globe.
-The ITCZ errors may be due to the existence in that region of transient 271 storm systems with co-varying winds and humidity on the less than 6 hourly timescale.
-272
+2) ERROR INTRODUCED FROM USING TIME RESOLUTION OF ARCHIVED DATA where the i and j subscripts have been dropped for simplicity and the subscript 6 indicates that this is evaluated using 6-hourly data for u, q, and p.
+In this case errors are introduced both by the reduced time resolution of the data and by the vertical integration being performed by us (on 26 levels) rather than by ECMWF in a way presumably consistent with the model numerics.
+Quantitatively, the root-mean-square differences between the various diagnostic estimates of climatological MC and the actual ERA-Interim-reported values are given in Table 2.
+There it can be seen, by comparison to Table 1, that \overline{MC} is actually closer to the divergence of our vertically integrated moisture flux than it is to the divergence of the ERA-Interim-reported vertically integrated moisture flux.
+This is something we cannot explain, though it implies compensating errors in our computation of divergence and vertical integrals.
+Despite this nagging issue, Fig. 3 shows that, apart from a hint of systematic error near the ITCZ, the errors from time resolution and vertical integration appear randomly scattered around

-We begin by considering how the moisture balance is impacted by the fact that the archived data are not at the model time step but are instead stored at the 6 hourly or, perhaps, daily timescale.
-In the case of ERA-I the data are 6 hourly and hence ignore the co-variance of $\mathbf{u}$ and q at shorter timescales.
-To do this we show in Figure 3 the quantity:
+We begin by considering how the moisture balance is impacted by the fact that the archived data are not at the model time step but are instead stored at the 6-hourly or perhaps daily time scale.
+In the case of ERA-Interim, the data are 6 hourly and hence ignore the covariance of \mathbf{u} and q at shorter time scales.
+To do this we show in Fig. 3 the quantity